Wage and Hour Division (WHD)

 Fact Sheet #78I: Records Retention Requirements under the H-2B Program

-All employers filing an H-2B Registration and an Application for Temporary Employment Certification (Application) must retain the following documents and records and provide them in the event of an audit or investigation.
+All employers filing an H-2B Registration (upon notice in the Federal Register of the transition period) and an Application for Temporary Employment Certification (Application) must retain the following documents and records and provide them in the event of an audit or investigation.
 These requirements are in addition to any records employers maintain to comply with other laws (e.g., the Fair Labor Standards Act, the Internal Revenue Code).

 What records must be kept and made available to the Wage and Hour Division within 72 hours upon request?

-- The H-2B Registration, job order, the approved Application, the H-2B Petition (DHS Form I-129), and supporting documents and records.
+- The H-2B Registration, job order, the approved Application, the original Appendix B, the H-2B Petition (DHS Form I-129), and supporting documents and records.

 - Documents and records not previously submitted during the registration process that substantiate temporary need.

 - Proof of recruitment efforts, as applicable, including:

 - Job order placement as specified in 20 CFR § 655.16;

 - Advertising as specified in 20 CFR §§ 655.41 and 655.42;

 - Contact with former U.S. workers as specified in 20 CFR § 655.43;